denoland/deno/std/manual.md

 ## TypeScript Compiler Options

-In Deno ecosystem, all strict flags are enabled in order to comply with TypeScript ideal of being `strict` by default.
+In the Deno ecosystem, all strict flags are enabled in order to comply with TypeScript's ideal of being `strict` by default.
 However, in order to provide a way to support customization a configuration file such as `tsconfig.json` might be provided to Deno on program execution.

-You do need to explicitly tell Deno where to look for this configuration, in order to do so you can use the `-c` argument when executing your application.
+You need to explicitly tell Deno where to look for this configuration by setting the `-c` argument when executing your application.

 ```bash
 deno -c tsconfig.json mod.ts
 ```

-Currently allowed settings, as well as their default values in Deno go as
+Following are the currently allowed settings and their default values in Deno:
-follows:

 ```json
 {